przemekwrona/pw-dami/python/README.md

 # DAMI

-Implementation of DAMI project in python
+Implementation of DAMI project in python NG-RIONA classifier

 ## Installation